Credit for Nationally-Recognized Exams for Undergraduate Students: Twin Cities, Crookston, Morris, Rochester

 - Minimum standard

-- Academic unit authority (academic departments on the Twin Cities, Duluth, Crookston, and Rochester campuses; Scholastic Committee on the Morris campus)
+- Academic unit authority (academic departments on the Twin Cities, Duluth, and Rochester campuses; Scholastic Committee on the Morris campus; Academic Standards and Policy Committee on the Crookston campus)

 - May 2011 - New Policy, Comprehensive Review.
 Specifies the authority for awarding credits for nationally-recognized exams.
 Defines where the credit will be applied (either as equivalent to an existing course, or as general departmental credits.)